Inflammatory Bowel Disease

 Because the symptoms of IBD vary for everyone, and symptoms can also be caused by other conditions, IBD is sometimes difficult to diagnose.

 There are many different types of tests that your doctor may perform to properly diagnose IBD.
 These include blood tests, endoscopic procedures or exams, or imaging procedures to get a better look at the colon and tissues of the bowel.
+Here are some of the most common diagnostic tools you’re likely to encounter:

 IBD can take some time to diagnose, and your doctor may recommend that you see a gastroenterologist (a doctor specializing in the digestive tract) if he or she suspects that you have inflammatory bowel disease.